Advertiser Disclosure

 Also, unlike credit cards, bank account bonuses are known for a strict interpretation of the terms and conditions.

-For starters, you can forget about repeat bonuses right away.
-Don’t bother if you fall under any exclusions.
+Don’t bother if you fall under any of the listed exclusions.
 At your main bank, you can kiss chequing promotions goodbye before you even get started – existing clients are never eligible.

 (This makes sense in my opinion, as bank accounts are rather simple, only differentiated on a scale from basic to premium.
 On the other hand, credit card issuers offer a wider breadth of rewards options to appeal to different and changing consumer needs.)

-Also, chequing offers usually contain phrasing about “clawing back” (i.e., revoking) the bonus if you close your account within a year.
-This practice isn’t mentioned for credit cards (whether it’s good for your relationship with the bank is another matter), but for chequing accounts it is explicit and will definitely be enforced.
+Also, chequing offers usually contain phrasing about revoking the bonus if you close your account within a year.
+This practice isn’t mentioned for credit cards, but for chequing accounts it is explicit and will definitely be enforced.

 Fees & Opportunity Cost